internalfx/centric-server/README.md

 }
 ```

-Services are useful for any logic you with to share between tasks (like a database connection).
+Services are useful for any logic you wish to share between tasks (like a database connection).

 ## Creating a new task